angeldomp49/nanokit/NOTES.md

 for templates nothing for now
-for translations config the changes for Util and Url nothing for now *ok*
+for translations config the changes for Util and Url nothing for now *ok* the routing module going to use the same mapping routes for MVC pattern *ok*

 addition of app/generalsettings,